Sailing through Myanmar's Mergui Archipelago

 "Sailing around the Mergui feels like you've found something that was lost.
 I'd call it one of the last paradises on Earth."

-Since Mergui still lacks any kind of tourism infrastructure -- even basic means of transport -- the group of 800 islands remains widely accessible only to boats, in particular chartered yachts.
+Since Mergui still lacks any kind of tourism infrastructure -- even basic means of transport -- the group of 800 islands remains widely accessible only to boats, in particular charter yachts.

 Thus it remains prohibitively difficult to reach by the general public.